 A real estate broker for the seller of property must disclose to the buyer all facts known to the broker regarding the property or relating to the transaction that materially affect the value or desirability of the property.
-The broker does not have to disclose facts that the buyer already knows or could have learned with diligent attention and observation.
+A broker must disclose these facts if he or she knows or should know that the buyer is not aware of them and cannot reasonably be expected to discover them through diligent attention and observation.
+The broker does not, however, have to disclose facts that the buyer already knows or could have learned with diligent attention and observation.